MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-end-to-end-tracing.md

 #### Events

 For every operation, two events are sent: 'Start' and 'Stop'.
-Most probably, you are only interested in 'Stop' events.
+Most probably, you're only interested in 'Stop' events.
 They provide the result of operation, as well as start time and duration as Activity properties.

 Event payload provides a listener with the context of the operation, it replicates API incoming parameters and return value.
 'Stop' event payload has all the properties of 'Start' event payload, so you can ignore 'Start' event completely.

-All events also have 'Entity' and 'Endpoint' properties, they are omitted in below table
+All events also have 'Entity' and 'Endpoint' properties, they're omitted in below table
   * `string Entity` -  - Name of the entity (queue, topic, etc.)
   * `Uri Endpoint` - Service Bus endpoint URL

 Each 'Stop' event has `Status` property with `TaskStatus` async operation was completed with, that is also omitted in the following table for simplicity.

-Here is the full list of instrumented operations:
+Here's the full list of instrumented operations:

 | Operation Name | Tracked API | Specific Payload Properties|
 |----------------|-------------|---------|